thewrongjames/thewrongjames.github.io/README.md

-# thewrongjames.com
+# thewrongjames.com / jameswright.me

-The github pages portfolio site for stuff that I do.
+A portfolio site for stuff that I do.
+Hosted from the master branch by netlify.